 In addition to the Canon DSLR bodies, I wanted to use a mirrorless system with an electronic viewfinder, because I see the future in it.
 Since Canon had slept through this trend for a long time, I had an intermezzo with system cameras from Sony, which could be equipped with adapters (Metabones and Sigma MC-11) and use my Canon EF lenses.
 My excursion to Sony began in 2014 with the purchase of a Sony Alpha 7R with Metabones IV-Adapter, which offered the then (at the time of the 5D Mk III) sensationally high resolution of 36 megapixels.
 Over the years, it was replaced by a7R-Versions II and III, and finally two lenses for the Sony FE mount were added.

 Even though the quality of the lens adapters became better and better due to firmware updates, working with Canon lenses on the Sony bodies was always just a compromise.
 Then, on July 9th 2020, Canon finally introduced a state-of-the-art mirrorless system camera that I a long time was waiting for, the Canon EOS R5.
 In terms of specifications, it was at least equal to the current Sony cameras, and in many points even clearly superior to them.
 I didn’t hesitate to order the camera on the day of the presentation, a month later I held it in my hands and I am thrilled.
 Many of my experience reports about the Canon EOS R5 can be found here on my website.
 I have already sold all my Sony equipment completely.

-Here on my website I would like to show you some photos from recent times.
-I have also prepared detailed reports of our long-distance trips, which might be useful if you are planning similar trips.
-In addition, you will find current tips and field reports in my blog.
-I would be pleased about comments and suggestions.
+Here on my website I would like to show you some of my photos from recent times.
+I have also prepared detailed reports of our long-distance travels, which might be useful, if you are planning similar trips.
+In addition, you will find current tips and field reports about photographic equipment and software in my blog.
+I would be happy to receive your comments and suggestions.

 Dr. Gerd-Uwe Neukamp